RegisGraptin/RegisGraptin/README.md

 👋 Hey, I'm Régis
 -------------

-French 🇫🇷 Software Engineer, specializing in Deep Learning and Web3 technologies, thinking and building the world of tomorrow.
+French 🇫🇷 Software Engineer, specializing in Blockchain technologies, thinking and building the world of tomorrow.

 -------------